Genesis-Embodied-AI/Genesis/README.md

 - **Wide range of material models**: Simulation and coupling of rigid bodies, liquids, gases, deformable objects, thin-shell objects, and granular materials.
 - **Compatibility with various robots**: Robotic arms, legged robots, drones, *soft robots*, and support for loading `MJCF (.xml)`, `URDF`, `.obj`, `.glb`, `.ply`, `.stl`, and more.
 - **Photo-realistic rendering**: Native ray-tracing-based rendering.
 - **Differentiability**: Genesis is designed to be fully differentiable.
-Currently, our MPM solver and Tool Solver support differentiability, with other solvers planned for future versions.
+Currently, our MPM solver and Tool Solver support differentiability, with other solvers planned for future versions (starting with rigid & articulated body solver).
 - **Physics-based tactile simulation**: Differentiable [tactile sensor simulation](https://github.com/Genesis-Embodied-AI/DiffTactile) coming soon (expected in version 0.3.0).
 - **User-friendliness**: Designed for simplicity, with intuitive installation and APIs.